By Audley China specialist Heather

 Life on board your Yangtze cruise vessel

-Riverboats operated by Victoria Cruises typically carry 200-400 people, while those of Sanctuary Cruises are smaller, with only 100 to 200 passengers, sometimes fewer.
+Riverboats operated by Victoria Cruises typically carry 200 to 400 people, while those of Sanctuary Cruises are smaller, with only 100 to 200 passengers, sometimes fewer.

 Victoria’s ships lack the amenities of larger cruise vessels (for example, there are no swimming pools and only a basic gym).
 But, having cruised on board the Li Anna, I still found it a very pleasant place to stay.